raisulru/RPN-Calculator/README.md

 # Running process
 - Simply run into any console where python is available.
-- Of course run with python3.
+- Of course run with python3 like `python3 rpn_calculator.py`.
 - After runing give input as a seperate value or only press enter to see the default input.

 # Algorithm